dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * [The easy way; untested] Click GENERATE immediately to the right of the ROM box.
 * Serialization and ROM setup is now complete.
 Press the SAVE icon in OCAT and then quit OCAT.
 * Your USB stick is ready to use to boot your Mac and install MacOS.
-* **After all of the above:  Go to Dortania's page and run through the tests before logging in with any AppleID accounts.  https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html**
+* **After all of the above:  Go to Dortania's page and read - before logging in with any AppleID accounts.  https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html**

 **Final Steps**